 This chapter shall apply to all property and land within the jurisdiction of the Town of Virgin.
 It is

-unlawful for any person, frim, or corporation that owns, occupies, or controls property in the Town of Virgin to construct, maintain, display or alter or cause to be constructed, maintained, displayed or altered, a sign within the Town except in conformance with this chapter.
+unlawful for any person, firm, or corporation that owns, occupies, or controls property in the Town of Virgin to construct, maintain, display, or alter or cause to be constructed, maintained, displayed or altered, any sign within the Town except in conformance with this chapter.

 26.1.4.
 SEVERABILITY CLAUSE.